-Walmart’s Alternative Prime Day Sales Are Heating Up Early
+Walmart’s Alternative Prime Day Sales Are Not To Be Missed

-If you’re as in sync as we are with the sacred annual calendar of deals, then you’re well aware that we’re almost in the throes of Prime Day — and you probably also know that you can score savings beyond your Amazon cart come June 21.
-Walmart is one of the rival retailers serving up alternative sales with its Deals for Days promotion, which starts today and goes through June 23 in store and until 5 a.m. on June 24 at Walmart.com.
+If you’re as in sync as we are with the sacred annual calendar of deals, then you’re well aware that we’re in the throes of Prime Day — and you probably also know that you can score savings beyond your Amazon cart today and tomorrow.
+Walmart is one of the rival retailers serving up some of the best Prime Day 2021 alternative sales with its Deals for Days promotion, which started on Sunday and goes through June 23 in store and until 5 a.m. on June 24 at Walmart.com.
 You can save up to $100 on your favorite electronics, up to $300 on home goods and vacuums, and so much more.
 As a trusted team of deal-savvy shoppers, we’ve chosen only the best — products with rave reviews, customer-approved value, and the deepest discounts — from this limited-time, Amazon-rival sale event.
-So, keep reading to shop the top five products that beat out the rest in our Walmart Deals for Days picks — or just head straight to Walmart to browse the whole savings shebang yourself.
+So, keep reading to shop the top seven products that beat out the rest in our Walmart Deals for Days picks — or just head straight to Walmart to browse the whole savings shebang yourself.
+We’ve watched prices fluctuate hourly, so make sure to pounce on whatever you’ve wish-listed to ensure the best deal.

 Advertisement